Skip to content or footer

 Departures prohibited items

-To ensure safety and security, Dubai Airports enforces strict regulations on prohibited and restricted items.
+To ensure the safety and security, Dubai Airports enforces strict regulations on prohibited and restricted items.
 These items may pose a risk to civil aviation and are not permitted in security-restricted areas or onboard aircraft.
-While the list provided offers guidance, it is not exhaustive — additional items may be restricted if deemed dangerous.
+While the list provided offers guidance, it is not exhaustive, and additional items may be restricted if deemed dangerous.
 Please review the guidelines carefully to avoid delays.
+Where a green tick is shown with 'need approval', this indicates that approval from the airline is also required.

 Download prohibited and restricted items Download the list